-Turning to the recommendations that contain an enhanced focus on water temperature considerations and water guality standard exceedances, consistent with these recommendations the 2014 Program already addresses water temperature issues and various measures for dealing with those issues in the Ecosystem Function strategy and the Habitat, Mainstem Habitat, Water Quality, Climate Change, and Mainstem Operations sub-strategies.
-The program includes general measures to address water temperature, including, for example, measures for the federal and non-federal project operators to continue real-time monitoring and reporting of water temperatures measured at fixed monitoring sites in the Columbia River Basin: measures for the federal action agencies, FERC and the non-federal project operators, in cooperation with the EPA and others, to update and implement the Water Quality Plan for Total Dissolved Gas and Water Temperature in the Mainstem Columbia and Snake Rivers, and to monitor water quality parameters and implement water quality improvement measures to reduce water temperatures.
+Turning to the recommendations that contain an enhanced focus on water temperature considerations and water quality standard exceedances, consistent with these recommendations the 2014 Program already addresses water temperature issues and various measures for dealing with those issues in the Ecosystem Function strategy and the Habitat, Mainstem Habitat, Water Quality, Climate Change, and Mainstem Operations sub-strategies.
+The program includes general measures to address water temperature, including, for example, measures for the federal and non-federal project operators to continue real-time monitoring and reporting of water temperatures measured at fixed monitoring sites in the Columbia River Basin; measures for the federal action agencies, FERC and the non-federal project operators, in cooperation with the EPA and others, to update and implement the Water Quality Plan for Total Dissolved Gas and Water Temperature in the Mainstem Columbia and Snake Rivers, and to monitor water quality parameters and implement water quality improvement measures to reduce water temperatures.
 2014 Program, at 54-55.
 And in the Climate Change sub-strategy, the program includes measures requiring the explicit consideration of the possible effects of climate change in the future planning and program implementation actions, measures for an evaluation of whether alternative water management scenarios could minimize the potential effects of climate change on mainstem hydrology and water temperatures, and measures noted above for an evaluation of the feasibility of the other possible mitigation actions that include selective withdrawal from cool/cold water storage reservoirs to reduce water temperatures or other actions to create cool water refugia.
 Id., at 57-58.
 These measures are just a subset of the measures in the current program that address the recommendations received regarding water temperature, climate change and adaptive actions to offset the impacts.
-See also Mainstern hydrosystem flow and passage operations strategy, at 64-66; Lamprey strategy, at 96.
-Beyond these program measures, and consistent with the recommendations, the draft 2020 Addendum addresses water temperature through four different strategy performance indicators, which include tracking water temperature conditions related to program-funded habitat projects with a focus on water quality to determine if actions are contributing to meeting water quality standards; tracking the number of days above lethal fish temperatures at fixed monitoring sites in the mainstem; tracking the percent exceedance of state and tribal water quality temperature standards at fixed monitoring sites in the mainstem; and tracking how program participants are using available information about climate change impacts and documenting how this is informing restoration prioritization and implementation.
-Draft 2020 Addendum, at 23, 24.
+See also Mainstem hydrosystem flow and passage operations strategy, at 64-66; Lamprey strategy, at 96.